LionAG/IE-EE-PortraitRenamer/README.md

 ### Versions

-This program requires the .NET runtime software.
+This program requires .NET runtime.
 If you don't want to install it download the **self contained** release (SC).

 ### How to use: